credativ/pg_backup_ctl/pg_backup_ctl.md

 ## -A _ARCHIVEDIR_

 The directory which will contain all backup files, configuration files and history files.
-This parameter is required for all modes.
+This parameter is required for all commands.

 ## -D _DATADIR_